Jobhdez/jobhdez.github.io/_posts/2023-12-31-computational-models.md

 ### A Scheme interpreter implemented in Python

-As an example take a look at the following Scheme interpreter I built in Python.
+As an example take a look at the following [Scheme interpreter](https://github.com/Jobhdez/schemy) I built with Python.
 This example shows how a Python interpreter can emulate a Scheme interpreter which can compute any Scheme expression.

 ```python
 def interp(exp, env=global_env):